 • Autofocus motor sound: Put the lens near to the ear and listen for any squeaky sound coming from the autofocus motor in the lens.
 If the autofocus motor sounds squeaky, it could be a case of lubricants drying up inside the lens.
 (Take note that some lenses produce more noise than others when focusing.)

-Some preloved lens come with warranties, filters, lens hood, lens pouch or cleaning wipes.
+Some preloved lens comes with warranties, filters, lens hood, lens pouch or cleaning wipes.
 The more important ones would be warranties (if there is) and lens hood.
 Filters would be good to have especially with filter brands like HOYA and B+W. Check for these items before making the deal.

 Like buying anything else, make sure to do your research and compare prices and goods from sellers before committing to it!
 Don’t be afraid or embarrassed to take your time testing the lens before buying it because it’s your rights as the buyer.
 Don’t be pressured into buying things and only hand over the money if everything goes well!
 With that, have fun with your purchase!